 Impasto Project 2

 To further exaggerate the impasto style, you can create almost sculptural forms with extremely thick paint application.
-Applying huge quantities of paint to a surface that can then be pushed, scraped and dug into in order to produce an almost three-dimensional image.
+Apply huge quantities of paint to a surface and then push, scrape and dig into the paint to produce an almost three-dimensional image.

 This technique can be used to create simple yet effective portraits that protrude from the surface of the canvas.